mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 	....:
 	31

-Since none of the conditions were met, our code defauled on the else and printed n.
+Since none of the conditions were met, our code defaulted to the else and just printed the number :math:`31` .

 .. _while_loops: